cosmospkg/cosmos-docs/docs/02-Core-Concepts.md

 Cosmos is built around four core abstractions: **Stars**, **Constellations**, **Galaxies**, and the **Universe**.
 These concepts form the foundation of how packages are created, grouped, distributed, and tracked within a Cosmos-based system.

+> These abstractions are designed to work whether you’re building from scratch on an embedded board or repairing a half-broken server in a live shell.

 ---

 ## ✨ Star